Skip Navigation

 Luxembourg (city)

-Travel Guide > Europe > Luxembourg > Luxembourg
+Travel Guide Europe Luxembourg Luxembourg

 Introduction

-The city of Luxembourg, capital of the country by the same name, delights visitors with its old churches, cobbled streets, historic fortifications and the Grand Ducal Palace.
+The city of Luxembourg, capital of the country with the same name, delights visitors with its old churches, cobbled streets, historic fortifications and the Grand Ducal Palace.
 Standing at Europe's crossroads, between France, Belgium and Germany, the city developed strategic importance in European wars throughout the ages.
 As a result, it evolved into one of the most heavily fortified cities in the world, earning it the nickname "Gibraltar of the North".
-The impressive fortifications include a 23km network of tunnels, offering protection to thousands of defending troops.
+The impressive fortifications include a 23-kilometre-long network of tunnels, offering protection to thousands of defending troops.

 Sights and Activities